-Education and Engagement Approaches

-ne setting will establish and embed a progressive online safety curriculum to raise awareness and promote afe and responsible online behaviour at school and at home amongst students by: o Ensuring education regarding safe and responsible use precedes internet access. o Including online safety in Relationship, Social, Health and Economic (RSHE), Relationships and Sex Education (RSE) and computing programmes of study.
-Online safety is also to be covered in each year of the KS3 IT/ Computing curriculum. o Reinforcing online safety messages whenever technology or the internet is in use. o Educating students in the effective use of the internet to research; including the skills of knowledge location, retrieval and evaluation. o Teaching students to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. olton Hills Community School will support students to read and understand the acceptable use policies in way which suits their age and ability by: o Displaying acceptable use posters in all rooms with internet access. o Informing students that network and internet use will be monitored for safety and security purposes and in accordance with legislation. o Rewarding positive use of technology. o Implementing appropriate peer education approaches. o Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. o Using support, such as external visitors, where appropriate, to complement and support our internal online safety education approaches.
-5.2 V ulnerable Students Colton Hills Community School recognises that some students are more vulnerable online due to a rango of factors.
+Use our systems, such as learning platforms, and other network resources, safely and appropriately.
+Take responsibility for their own awareness in relation to the risks and opportunities posed by new and emerging technologies.
+5. Education and Engagement Approaches 5.1 Education and engagement with students The setting will establish and embed a progressive online safety curriculum to raise awareness and promote safe and responsible online behaviour at school and at home amongst students by: Ensuring education regarding safe and responsible use precedes internet access.
+Including online safety in Relationship, Social, Health and Economic (RSHE), Relationships and Sex Education (RSE) and computing programmes of study.
+Online safety is also to be covered in each year of the KS3 IT/ Computing curriculum.
+Reinforcing online safety messages whenever technology or the internet is in use.
+Educating students in the effective use of the internet to research; including the skills of knowledge location, retrieval and evaluation.
+Teaching students to be critically aware of the materials they read and shown how to validate information before accepting its accuracy.
+Colton Hills Community School will support students to read and understand the acceptable use policies in a way which suits their age and ability by: Displaying acceptable use posters in all rooms with internet access.
+Informing students that network and internet use will be monitored for safety and security purposes and in accordance with legislation.
+Rewarding positive use of technology.
+Implementing appropriate peer education approaches.
+Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments.
+Using support, such as external visitors, where appropriate, to complement and support our internal online safety education approaches.
+5.2 2 Vulnerable Students Colton Hills Community School recognises that some students are more vulnerable online due to a range of factors.
 This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss.
 Colton Hills Community School will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable students.
-When implementing an appropriate online safety policy and curriculum Colton Hills Community School will seek input from specialist staff as appropriate, including the SENCO, Designated Teacher for CiC and other appropriate staff.
-5.3 T raining and engagement with staff We will: Provide and discuss the online safety policy and procedures with all members of staff as part of induction.
-Provide up-to-date and appropriate online safety training for all staff on a regular basis, with at least annual updates.
-This will be done through stand-alone sessions or through drip feeding with small sessions/ daily bulletin reminders.
-Colton Hills Community also have a subscription to the
+When implementing an appropriate online safety policy and curriculum Colton Hills Community

+Teacher for CiC and other appropriate staff.